-I’ve recently spent two weeks in Nepal where I volunteered with Go Kiwi Go in the lakeside city of Pokhara.
+In 2017 I spent two weeks in Nepal where I volunteered with Go Kiwi Go in the lakeside city of Pokhara.

-How do you get to Pokhara?
+First, how do you get to Pokhara?

 Pokhara is about 200km from Kathmandu so you have a few choices for getting there.

 You need to remember the roads are not like Western roads, so while we might drive that distance in a couple of hours, a road trip from Kathmandu to Pokhara will take around six hours.